James Weldon Johnson: Early life and education

+Entry into public life in Jacksonville

+After graduating from Atlanta University Johnson founded and edited the Daily American, a newspaper committed to reporting on matters relevant to African Americans, including the wave of Jim Crow laws disenfranchising Black voters and imposing racial segregation throughout society, while promoting the self-help philosophy that Booker T. Washington advocated.
+The newspaper failed after a year of publication.

 While working as a teacher, Johnson also read the law to prepare for the bar, with the aid of white Jacksonville lawyer Thomas A. Ledwith.
 In 1897, he was the first African American admitted to the Florida Bar since the Reconstruction era ended, and the first ever to be admitted to the Florida Bar through open examination in a Florida state court.
-He was also the first black in Duval County to seek admission to the state bar.
+He was also the first Black person in Duval County to seek admission to the state bar.
 In order to be accepted, Johnson had an "unusually stringent" two-hour oral examination before three attorneys and a judge (all white), in a crowded courtroom.
-He later recalled that one of the examiners, not wanting to see a black man admitted, left the room, calling him a slur as he "stalked" out.
-Johnson drew on his law background especially during his years as a civil rights activist and leading the NAACP.
+He later recalled that one of the examiners, not wanting to see a Black man admitted, left the room, calling him a slur as he "stalked" out.
+Johnson drew on his law background, especially during his years as a civil rights activist and leading the NAACP, even though he never practiced.